nerdyman/react-compare-slider/README.md

 ## Requirements

 - React 16.8+
-- The [latest two versions of each major browser](./package.json#L50) at time of release are officially supported &ndash; try [version 1.2.1](https://www.npmjs.com/package/react-compare-slider/v/1.2.1) if you require legacy Edge support
+- The [latest two versions](./package.json#L55) of each major browser are officially supported